-- Forklift Operation and Safety - Blueprint Reading - OSHA 10 Hr and 30 Hr General Industry Standards - OSHA 10 Hr and 30 Hr Construction Standards - Arc Flash NFPA70E - CPR/ First Aid/Blood Borne Pathogen Certification and/or Recertification
+- CPR/ First Aid/Blood Borne Pathogen Certification and/or Recertification - Customer Service - Leadership Development - Machine Operations - OSHA 10 Hr and 30 Hr General Industry Standards - OSHA 10 Hr and 30 Hr Construction Standards

 General Admission Procedures

 Asheville-Buncombe Technical Community College has an open door admission policy.
 High school graduation or equivalence is normally required for admission to any curriculum; however, there are a few programs for non-graduates 18 years of age or older.
 The College accepts applications continuously throughout the school year.
 Early application is advised for many programs.